 Note that subprograms may not call themselves.
-Also, when you call a subprogram which is in another file, the controller will not understand you and instead will treat the name of that subprogram as an error.
+Also, should you call a subprogram which is in another file, the controller will treat the name of that subprogram as an error.

-- Note 1: An expression itself, result of vector data expression such as position data and vector data element cannot be designated as an argument. - Note 2: When a constant is used as an argument, it cannot be substituted into a variable according to a subprogram. - Note 3: For a variable which is an argument to a subprogram, a value should be substituted into the variable before the subprogram is executed.
+- Note 1: An expression itself, result of vector data expression such as position data and vector data element can not be designated as an argument. - Note 2: When a constant is used as an argument, it cannot be substituted into a variable according to a subprogram. - Note 3: For a variable which is an argument to a subprogram, a value should be substituted into the variable before the subprogram is executed.